Bismarck, North Dakota: Amateur

 High school and college sports are the main feature of the local athletics landscape.
 The athletic teams at the three public Bismarck high schools, Bismarck High School, Century High School, and Legacy High School, are known as The Demons, The Patriots, and The Sabers, respectively.
 The athletic teams at St. Mary's Central High School, Bismarck's Catholic high school, are known as The Saints.
-The teams at Bismarck State College and United Tribes Technical College are known as The Mystics and Thunderbirds, and both compete in the National Junior College Athletic Association.
-The teams at the University of Mary are The Marauders and compete in the Northern Sun Intercollegiate Conference.
+The teams at Bismarck State College and United Tribes Technical College are known as The Mystics and Thunderbirds, and both compete in the National Junior College Athletic Association in the Mon-Dak Conference.
+The teams at the University of Mary are The Marauders and compete in NCAA Division II in the Northern Sun Intercollegiate Conference.
 Bismarck has an American Legion baseball team called the Governors.

 In the fall, the accent is on high school and college football.
 There are spirited rivalries among the several high schools in the area.
 Most University of Mary football games are played in the Community Bowl.
 Other popular winter sports include ice hockey, wrestling and basketball.

 In spring, baseball is one of the city's top amateur sports, with each high school, Bismarck State College, and The University of Mary providing teams.
-The University of Mary also has a softball team.
+The University of Mary and Bismarck State College both also have a softball team.
 High schools and colleges also feature track and field during the spring.

 In the summer, Bismarck has American Legion baseball and auto racing.
 The Fourth of July holiday is the height of rodeo time, with rodeos in Mandan and Bismarck.
 Slow-pitch softball is played by teams in the city.
 Bismarck is the host city of the world's largest charity softball tournament, the Sam McQuade Sr. softball tournament, in which more than 400 teams from the U.S. and Canada compete.

 The Bismarck Bobcats hockey team of the North American Hockey League is made up of junior players (age 20 and younger, sometimes 21 if waived).
-The Bobcats won back-to-back Borne Cup championships as members of the America West Hockey League before merging into the NAHL in 2003.
+The Bobcats won back-to-back Borne Cup championships as America West Hockey League members before merging into the NAHL in 2003.
 The Bobcats have made several trips to the NAHL's national tournament, claiming their first Robertson Cup title in 2010.

-Since 2017, the Bismarck Larks, a Northwoods League expansion baseball team, have played their home games at the Bismarck Municipal Ballpark.
+Since 2017, the Bismarck Larks, a Northwoods League expansion baseball team, have played their home games at Bismarck Municipal Ballpark.